LUXER ONE BLOG

 In coastal or humid climates, corrosion resistance is especially critical.
 In northern climates, proper drainage and water management prevent freezing issues.

-For properties in colder regions, it’s also important to review seasonal preparation best practices, such as those outlined in this guide to preparing smart lockers for cold weather.
+For properties in colder regions, it’s also important to review seasonal preparation best practices, such as those outlined in this guide to preparing package lockers for cold weather.

 2. Protected Electronics & Climate Considerations